 New functionality added in V2.26.

-The story behind this function is to be able remotely to control Z-LiveRec when the recording/playing from an external device like iphone or the same ipad where the mixer application is running - so you can keep the Raspberry PI running Z-LiveRec at the mixer location but controlling the recording standing in the audience.
+(Improved in V2.27) The story behind this function is to be able remotely to control Z-LiveRec when the recording/playing from an external device like iphone or the same ipad where the mixer application is running - so you can keep the Raspberry PI running Z-LiveRec at the mixer location but controlling the recording standing in the audience.
 A perfect function when doing virtual soundchecks!
-Asster Fader & Real/VC Client on the same iPad.

-So in this displayless/headless VNC mode...the Raspberry handles recording/playing connected to the mixer - and the Z-LiveRec application is running as a virtual session on the Raspberry - and the display controlling Z-LiveRec application is the iPad or iPhone etc.
+TO B E ABLE TO REGISTRATE YOUR 2-LiveRec license - you need temporary network access be your order.
+So in this displayless/ headless VNC mode...the Raspberry handles recording/playing connected to the mixer - and the Z-LiveRec application is running as a virtual session on the Raspberry - and the display controlling Z-LiveRec application is the iPad or iPhone etc.